zvictor/PocketFlow/cookbook/pocketflow-agent/README.md

     B -->|"decide"| A
 ```

+Here's what each part does:
-1. **DecideAction**: Determines whether to search for information or provide an answer
+1. **DecideAction**: The brain that figures out whether to search or answer
-2. **SearchWeb**: Searches the web for information
+2. **SearchWeb**: The researcher that goes out and finds information
-3. **AnswerQuestion**: Creates a final answer once enough information is gathered
+3. **AnswerQuestion**: The writer that crafts the final answer